martinzumarraga/PasaPalabra/README.md

 # PasaPalabra
-Mobile App which consist on answering correctly the questions given by the app
+Mobile App which consists of answering correctly the questions given by the app